-Write down goals and keep them out in plain sight.
+Write down goals and keep them out in plain sight (Check out this beautiful New Year Goal Setting kit for kids!).
 For younger kids, drawing pictures aids in their processing of information and well as committing the goals to memory.

-Of course, attaining a goal is success, but don’t discount all the other good stuff that comes along the way.
-Small efforts should be positively reinforced, and opportunities to encourage each other can be taken advantage of in order to keep spirits and motivation high.
+Of course, attaining a goal is a success, but don’t discount all the other good stuff that comes along the way.
+Small efforts should be positively reinforced, and setbacks can be viewed as opportunities to encourage each other and develop a growth mindset.

 5 | Follow up